dfandrich/testclutch/metadata.md

   they can be treated as integers.
 - Times are stored as POSIX-style integer seconds past the epoch (Jan.
 1, 1970)
 - Durations are stored in microseconds
+- Booleans are stored as strings with "yes" or "no"
+- Arrays are stored as strings with array values separated with a special character, usually a space

+## General rules

+- Don't include any information that you don't want made public.
+This is usually not a problem because the data will probably all be derived from public log files.
+- Try to keep data mostly unchanged from its originally form in the name of data preservation.
+It can always be massaged later.
+In some cases, it may make sense to store an altered version in a separate field for ease of use.
+  In other cases, altering the format of a field may make sense if it is information-preserving and if the alternate is easier to work with.
+- Because of the previous rule, some fields may have different values but the same meaning.
+The interpretation of some fields may need to be gated by the contents of another field. e.g. the format of the "compiler" field might depend on the "buildsystem" field, or the values in the "ciarch" field might depend on the "origin" field.

 ## Mandatory